Tue 31 Oct, 2023 DUI

 Practically speaking, the police officer who arrested you oftentimes will not show up to the refusal hearing.
 If that happens, the judge will adjourn the case to another date, and in the meantime your license will be restored.
 If the police officer misses the second court appearance, then the refusal proceeding is terminated, and you will no longer face the risk of a license revocation.

 The refusal hearing is a great opportunity to gather facts about your arrest and lock the police officer into his testimony.
 Consequently, even if you don’t win the refusal hearing, by getting testimony from the police officer, you can have a preview of the criminal case against you.
-Your lawyer can use that information to develop the best strategy for your criminal case.
+Your NYC criminal lawyer can use that information to develop the best strategy for your criminal case.

 Need Help?